 At this time, orders combined or split in ShipStation for Amazon, OpenSky, SellerActive, or TradeGecko will not update correctly on the selling channel, and so we do not recommend combining or splitting orders from these selling channels in ShipStation.
 If you have done so, you will need to manually update the selling channel with your shipment information.
 See our Integrations Guide for more information.

-If you need to ship multiple orders to the same location as a single shipment, ShipStation allows you to combine the orders into a single order so you can create a single label for it.
+If you need to ship multiple orders to the same location as a single shipment, ShipStation lets you combine the orders into a single order and create a single label for it.

 Try ShipStation V3

-ShipStation V3 allows you to combine items from multiple orders into a single shipment without combining multiple order records into a single order in ShipStation.
-This allows the order records in ShipStation to always match what you have in your selling channel and produces more accurate order and shipment reports.
+ShipStation V3 lets you combine items from multiple orders into a single shipment without combining multiple order records into a single order in ShipStation.
+This lets the order records in ShipStation always match what you have in your selling channel and produces more accurate order and shipment reports.

 Combine multiple orders into a single order by doing the following: